bxdoan/bxdoan/README.md

 <div align="center">

-> Being weak is nothing to be ashamed of… Staying weak is !!
+> If you re gonna hit it hit it until it breaks

-> — Fuegoleon Vermillion —
+> — Tooru Oikawa —

 </div>